Hixon rail crash: Low-loader movements

-Accident
+Crash

 At 12:26, the leading tractor had traversed the two railway tracks and the main bulk of the transporter was astride them when the 11:30 express train from Manchester to London Euston activated the crossing sequence by operating a treadle 1000 yd away.
 The warning lights began to flash and the bells began to ring, with the barrier descending onto the forward part of the transformer.
 At about the same time Groves, who had not heard the bells and could not see the lights, saw the train approaching from his left and, realising that it would not stop, shouted a warning to his crew.
 He then accelerated and so did the driver of the tractor at the rear, A. L. Illsley, although this meant that Illsley was deliberately bringing himself into the direct path of the train.

 As a result of these actions, the train hit only the rear seven or eight feet (2.1 to 2.4 m) of the transformer at approximately 75 mi/h, sheared through the trailer and threw the transformer forward and to the left of the line.
 The train consisted of a Class AL1 electric locomotive No. E3009 and twelve Mark 1 and Mark 2 coaches.
 The locomotive and the first five coaches of the train were destroyed, and the following three coaches were derailed.
 Both railway lines were destroyed for a length of 120 yd and the overhead lines were brought down.

 Eleven people (eight passengers and three railwaymen) were killed, with 45 being injured, six of them seriously.
 The relatively small number of casualties was due to the sturdy steel construction of the coaches and the first class carriages at the front being only lightly occupied.
-The three railwaymen were all in the cab of the engine but the second class coaches were filled to capacity, with standing room only, after a large number of sixth form students boarded after a conference at Keele University.
+The three railwaymen were all in the cab of the locomotive but the second class coaches were filled to capacity, with standing room only, after a large number of sixth form students boarded after a conference at Keele University.

 Investigation

-The circumstances of the accident, and the subsequent public reaction, led to an Order being made on 16 January for a judicial enquiry under Section 7 of the Railways Act 1871; required because HMRI which would normally hold an accident inquiry was involved in the programme of automating level crossings.
-The findings of this enquiry would be presented to Parliament by the Minister for Transport.
+The circumstances of the accident, and the subsequent public reaction, led to an Order being made on 16 January for a judicial inquiry under Section 7 of the Railways Act 1871; required because HMRI which would normally hold an accident inquiry was involved in the programme of automating level crossings.
+The findings of this inquiry would be presented to Parliament by the Minister for Transport.
 This was the first Section 7 inquiry since the Tay Bridge disaster of 1879.
 It was chaired by Mr F. B. Gibbens QC.